vbrazo/data-structures-archives/README.md

 ### Determine smallest rotated string

 You are given a string of length n and an integer `k`.
-The stirng can be manipulated by taking one of the first `k` letters and moving it to the end of the string.
+The string can be manipulated by taking one of the first `k` letters and moving it to the end of the string.

-Write a program to determine the lexicographically smallest string that can be created after an unlimitted number of moves.
+Write a program to determine the lexicographically smallest string that can be created after an unlimited number of moves.

 For example, suppose we are given the string daily and `k = 1`.
 The best we can create in this case is `ailyd`.